schedin/klerk-todo/README.md

 ### Frontend
 - **React 19** with **TypeScript**
-- **JWT-based Authentication**, simulating an identiy server, but in the web browswer.
+- **JWT-based Authentication**, simulating an identity server, but in the web browser.

 ### AI Integration
 - **Kotlin MCP SDK** for protocol implementation